g0-07/xband_misc/FredSerial/README.md

 # How to prepare your XBAND modem for serial-only connection:

 1. **!
 Carefully !** lift pin 18 (TXD) and pin 29 (RXD) on the rockwell modem IC and connect wires to the lifted pins.
-They are needed to restore modem functionality if needed.
+They are needed to restore modem functionality.

     ![fs_001](https://user-images.githubusercontent.com/37120278/200299754-c1e4fe74-9bf8-4724-8336-9760c4eb45da.png)